EricMFischer/personal-website/content/authors/admin/_index.md

 - name: University of California, Los Angeles

 # Short bio (displayed in user profile at end of posts)
-bio: I perform generative modeling research on vision and language problems.
+bio: I perform research on energy-based generative models for problems in computer vision and natural language processing.

 # interests:
 # - Generative Modeling